-Program Activities and Description Budget Amount and Sources Timeline Discuss available funding sources and how to maximize funding Build a shared vision and priorities for regional and state tenant protections Note: This activity may evolve over time in response to needs of the region.
-Other costs covered by fundraised private funds Through the MTC Regional Planning Program (RPP), provide regional technical assistance on tenant protections (as part of the "3Ps").
+Program Activities and Description Budget Amount and Sources Timeline Build a shared vision and priorities for regional and state tenant protections Note: This activity may evolve over time in response to needs of the region.
+Through the MTC Regional Planning Program (RPP), provide regional technical assistance on tenant protections (as part of the "3Ps").
 This activity builds upon the Regional Housing Technical Assistance Program launched by ABAG and MTC in 2020.
-Through this expansion, BAHFA could support jurisdictions to implement protections-related commitments made in their 6th Cycle Housing Elements via grants and technical assistance.
+Through this expansion, BAHFA could support jurisdictions to implement protections- related commitments made in their 6th Cycle Housing Elements via grants and technical assistance.
 It can also support jurisdictions seeking to comply with MTC's recent Transit Oriented Communities (TOC) Policy.
-Note: Significant inter-agency coordination for this technical assistance Total cost: Approximately \$15 million program budget, though TBD how much funding will be focused on Protections (vs the other "Ps").
+Note: Significant inter-agency coordination for this technical assistance project is currently underway and new activities are expected to launch in 2023.
+Total cost: Approximately \$15 million program budget, though TBD how much funding will be focused on Protections (vs the other "Ps").
 Source: Regional Early Action Planning Grants (REAP 1.0 and 2.0).
 REAP 1.0 is administered by ABAG and REAP 2.0 will be administered by MTC.
 2023-2026